Nigerian Dwarf Goats at Bridgeport Farms

 Located in Western Colorado

 Our goals are simple.
 To raise healthy, friendly goats who kid easily and provide lots of delicious milk.
 To do that, we participate in the ADGA Dairy Herd Improvement programs and the ADGA Linear Appraisal program to constantly improve our herd.
 We also invest in new does and bucks to improve milk production and structure.
-We have just started showing again and hope to continue that as time and a full time job allow.
+We do show on occasion and hope to continue that as time and a full time job allow.

 Herd Health

 We take the health of our goats very seriously.
 We have never had a case of CAE, CL, Johnes or Brucella in our herd.
 We have tested in the past and have never had an animal test positive.
-Since our last clean whole herd test in 2020, we’ve tested some of our milkers periodically with no issues.
+Whole adult herd negative in July 2025 for CAE.

 DHI and ADGA dairy stars!!

 In 2019, we began DHI (Dairy Herd Improvement) milk testing.
 For the first year, we did owner sample testing.
-We’ve done standard testing for the past 4 years.
-We currently have 4 does on the Elite list!!
+We’ve done standard testing for the past 5 years.
+Our Noall's Ark Caprice des Dieux 6*M, Elite 99 percentile 2019-2025, VEEE 9 has also made the top 10 for volume and protein.
+Including her, we currently have 4 does on the Elite list!!
 Whoop.

 Welcome to our new website!
 It's been a long time coming.